facebookresearch/fairseq/examples/speech_matrix/README.md

 ## License

-The released models and dataset are under NC-BY-CC 4.0.
+The released models and dataset are under CC-BY-NC 4.0.